Fly pattern guide

 A warmwater forage family separating shad-shaped, articulated, lightly weighted, and general minnow streamers.Open family guide

-Pattern family · Common examples span roughly #4–12; match water and fish
+Pattern family · Common examples span roughly #4–12, but fly mass, prey scale, water depth, leader, and fish behavior matter more than the family label

 Carp Fly Patterns